atlowChemi/AirportProject/Readme.md

 ### 1.4.3.
 Simulator

 -   Console app.
--   Generate random fkights, with random delays.
+-   Generate random flights, with random delays.
 -   Sends flight to the API.
 -   Prints the flight data.